 ADVANCED Motion Controls' Capabilities

-- Rotary motors are the source of motion and setting up a linear actuator is just like setting up a standard motor
+- Rotary motors are the actual source of motion, so setting up a servo drive for a linear actuator is just like setting up for a standard motor